Blonde (Alizée album)

-Background and conception
+Background and composition

 The development of the sixth album started in fall 2013 when it became clear that Alizée would be very successful on the French Danse avec les stars show.
 The first to hint of the new album was Jérémy Parayre, a French journalist working for the Télé7 Jour, who posted on Twitter on 31 October 2013 telling that Alizée is working on a new album.
 He received the information directly from Alizée during a photo shoot and interview for Télé7 Jour during the same day.

 Alizée announced that her next album would be released spring 2014.
 She also posted on social media a photo of herself in a studio, recording for the new album.
-However, due to the busy schedule of the Danse avec les stars show, this was the only occasion we heard about her working on the album.
-Finally, since she won the dance show, she was not able to start working on the new album right away as she had to attend Danse avec les stars Tour, which was held all around France and last over two months, till 23 February 2014.
-After a couple of weeks of vacation and absent from the media, on 12 March 2014, the cover art of the new album's first single was accidentally leaked on social media.
-This meant that the album was still being developed.
-14 March 2014 Sony Music France confirmed the first single of the album being released 18 March 2014.
+However, due to the busy schedule of the Danse avec les stars show, this was the only occasion on which Alizée was shown working on the album.
+Finally, since she won the dance show, she was not able to start working on the new album right away as she had to attend the Danse avec les stars Tour, which was held all around France and lasted over two months, until 23 February 2014.
+After a couple of weeks of vacation and absence from the media, on 12 March 2014, the cover art of the new album's first single was accidentally leaked on social media.
+This revealed that the album was still being developed.
+On 14 March 2014 Sony Music France confirmed the first single of the album would be released on 18 March 2014.

 On 17 March 2014, Sony Music France announced the first people working on the album.
 The list includes Laurent Konrad, Lionel Florence, Zazie, Pierre Grillet and Pascal Obispo.
-The first single, "Blonde", is composed by Laurent Konrad.
+The first single, "Blonde", was composed by Laurent Konrad.

 During the fall 2013, it was rumored that the album would consist of cover songs but this rumor was corrected by Alizée herself telling that the album would not have cover songs and it would consist of pop songs that fits for her.
 There was also confusion about Alizée's saying that she would go to Japan to record song(s) in Japanese.
 It was thought that the new album would have Japanese songs but it was a misunderstanding.
 Later Alizée told that she would go to Japan to record a theme song(s) for Japanese animation, although she never did that.

 Promotion

-On 16 May 2014 Alizée posted on Facebook announcing a competition where you could win the album, VIP ticket to concert and meeting with her.
+On 16 May 2014, Alizée posted on Facebook announcing a competition where you could win the album, VIP ticket to concert and meeting with her.
 On the link to Sony Music, the name and the cover of the new album was seen first time.
 That would confirm the album name to be Blonde.
 Also, her upcoming concert tour was named Blonde tour.
 The pre-sale for the concert tickets took place on 19 May 2014 and wider sale of the tickets begun on 22 May 2014.
-After disastrous album and ticket sales, the concert tour was cancelled.
+After low album and ticket sales, the concert tour was cancelled.